-Japanese (Semester 1)
+Japanese (Mainstream)

 Students who completed Year 9 Mainstream (or CLIL Japanese) may continue Mainstream Japanese.

-They will be prepared for a range of language experiences to be used for social, cultural and employment purposes, under the following topics:
+They continue to advance their skills and knowledge of the Japanese language and culture via the development of the 5 skill areas - Listening, Speaking, Reading, Viewing and Writing.
+In Year 10, the link between the study of a language and its culture becomes more evident to the students, who will be better equipped to engage in a range of languages experiences to be used for social, cultural and employment purposes, under the following topics: • School, Homestay and Part-time jobs

-- School

-- Homestay

-- Part-time jobs

-Art It Through Japan (Semester 2)

-This unit focuses on exploring Japan through Anime, Music and a variety of Art styles such as Origami, Kirigami, Calligraphy, Ukiyo-e and manga.
+Through their studies, students will also gain an understanding of Japan through Anime, Music, and a variety of Art styles such as Origami, Kirigami, calligraphy, Ukiyo-e and manga.
 Students will learn about the various styles of art in Japan and may specialise in one aspect.
 In addition, several anime and/or Japanese bands may be selected as a medium to engage students in their learning of the Japanese language by exploring the influence of these media on Japanese audiences.

-Japanese Language (Advanced) whole year
+Japanese (Advanced)

 Students who completed Year 9 CLIL Japanese are offered the option to continue to accelerate in Year 10 and, if desired, continue to integrate Japanese with RE.
-Topics for Japanese will be negotiated, based on student interest.

-Through continued acceleration in the language and optional integration with RE, students continue to become more competent, confident and proficient in the language, using a VCE skill-based approach to learning.
+Through continued acceleration in the language and optional integration with RE, students become increasingly more competent, confident, and proficient in the language, using a VCE skill-based approach to learning.

-Year 9 Mainstream Japanese students who have shown an exceptional level of proficiency in Year 9 may be invited to join the Year 10 Japanese Language (Advanced) class.
+Year 9 Mainstream Japanese students who have shown an exceptional level of proficiency in Year 9 may be invited to join the Year 10 Japanese Advanced class.